-- (1) Biographical information for each of Messrs.
-Eva, and Kennedy is contained under "Management of the Corporation Directors". - (2) Mr. Leitch was appointed Chief Operating Officer of the Corporation effective on January 1, 2023.
-Prior to his appointment as Chief Operating Officer, Mr. Leitch was Senior Vice President, Operations of the Corporation since January 1, 2020, and Vice President, Operations of CPC since January 1, 2017.
+(1) Biographical information for each of Messrs.
+Eva, and Kennedy is contained under "Management of the Corporation - Directors".

+(2) Mr. Leitch was appointed Chief Operating Officer of the Corporation effective on January 1, 2023.
+Prior to his appointment as Chief Operating Officer, Mr. Leitch was Senior Vice President, Operations of the Corporation since January 1, 2020.

-As at March 21, 2024, the Directors and the executive officers of the Corporation as a group do not own or exercise control or direction over, directly or indirectly, any Class A Shares or the Corporation's preferred shares.
+As at March 21, 2025, the Directors and the executive officers of the Corporation as a group do not own or exercise control or direction over, directly or indirectly, any Class A Shares or the Corporation's preferred shares.